John Christodoulou: Personal life

 He is a supporter of Omonia Nicosia football club.
 His favourite drink is Zivania.
 The property entrepreneur is also dyslexic and accordingly has a preference for making business decisions over the phone, an in-house solicitor for Yianis Group has told London's High Court.

 Christodoulou is also a friend of Monaco's Prince Albert.

 According to the Sunday Times Rich List, Christodoulou became a billionaire in 2015.
-In May 2024, his fortune was estimated at £2.5 billion, ranking him as the 70th richest person in the UK.
+In May 2026, his fortune was estimated at £2.7 billion, placing him 59th on The Sunday Times Rich List 2026.
 Forbes magazine states Christodoulou is the 2545 richest person in the world.

 Honours and philanthropy

 Christodoulou won the "Foreign-based Cypriot Entrepreneur of the Year 2013" award from IN Business Magazine.

 Christodoulou is the president of the Monaco and Cyprus Jubilee Sailing Trust.

 In June 2022, he was awarded a Goodwill Ambassador Award of the Principality of Monaco.

 Christodoulou received the Holy Humanitarian Cross of the Greek Orthodox Church of Cyprus in July 2022, while in August 2022 he was awarded the Medal of Outstanding Contribution in a ceremony organised by the Presidency of the Republic of Cyprus.

 In November 2023, Christodoulou was awarded by the Cypriot government for his charitable work and for his efforts to promote Cyprus abroad during a ceremony in London at the World Travel Market conference.

 Christodoulou was awarded "Contribution to Society" Award at the Cyprus Diaspora Forum in Limassol March 2024.
 This accolade recognizes Christodoulou and his Foundation's commitment and contribution to improving the educational environment of students and supporting the vulnerable in Cyprus.